 - Have your EDRS and Nevada Evidence of Insurance card ready and go to MyDMV.
 Register for your account if you don't already have one.

-- You may pay registration fees by e-check, debit or credit card.
-You may apply a veteran, surviviing spouse or blind tax exemption.
+- You may pay registration fees by e-check or credit card.
+You may apply a veteran, surviving spouse or blind tax exemption.

 - You may transfer plates up to 18 months after they have expired.

 - If you are transferring plates, any credit on your existing registration will be applied to the new registration.
 A $6 transfer fee applies.

 - If you obtain new plates, you will not be able to apply the credit from your old registration unless you first cancel the registration.
 Cancellation is available online in MyDMV.

 - If you canceled your previous registration, you may not transfer those plates online.
 You can complete the registration online by getting new plates.
 If you wish to transfer the previous plates, you must visit a DMV office.

 - Your vehicle will be registered immediately upon successful completion.
 If transferring plates, the registration on your old vehicle is canceled.